-This first-of-its-kind Shari'ah-compliant short-term liquidity programme, which completed its fifth year in 2015, is now fully subscribed with a long waiting list.
-The short-term trust certificates of the programme are backed by the prime asset of Venture Capital Bank Building, which comprises office space, retail outlets, and private and public car parks.
-The property currently enjoys 95 per cent occupancy of the office area and over 90 per cent occupancy of the private car park; while the public car park continues to experience strong demand and is fully occupied.
-The retail strip is also fully leased, following the signing of new contracts
+This first-of-its-kind Shari'ah-compliant short-term liquidity programme, which completed its sixth year in 2016, is fully subscribed with a long waiting list.
+The short-term trust certificates of the programme are backed by the prime asset of the Venture Capital Bank Building in Manama, Bahrain, which comprises a combination of office space, retail outlets, and private and public car parks.
+The property currently enjoys 95 per cent occupancy of the office area and over 90 per cent occupancy of the private car park; while the public car park continues to experience strong demand and is fully utilised.
+The retail strip is also fully leased, following the signing of new contracts.